More Than 300 Ways to Say Use: A Word List for Writers

 Notes:

-Use your imagination becomes Look — and imagine, which is appropriate, since Mrs. Peters holds something up for the class to observe.
+Use your imagination becomes Look — and imagine, which is appropriate, since Mrs. Peters holds up something for the class to observe.

 A boy near the door used a finger to tap away becomes A boy near the door tapped.
 There’s no need to show him using a finger.
 Readers will envision that without the extra words.